ivoa/dm-usecases/README.md

     - One sub-directory for each proposal
         - The content of the proposal sub-dirs is left to the discrepancy of the author.
         - It must however contain data and text (`README`) only.

+## Contributor Guide

+- Please have a look at that [guide](https://github.com/ivoa/dm-usecases/wiki/guide) to contribute